wenniethepooh21/MDD269Meta/README.md

 - Contains all the R scripts created to perform the meta-analyses
 - Main script to call is Run_meta_analysis_script.R.
 It will call the other scripts in order.

-# Raw_Data
+# Raw_Data folder
-- Contains all the raw data obtained from:
+- Contains input data obtained from:

 * Ding, Y., Chang, L. C., Wang, X., Guilloux, J. P., Parrish, J., Oh, H., French, B. J., Lewis, D. A., Tseng, G. C., & Sibille, E. (2015).
 Molecular and Genetic Characterization of Depression: Overlap with other Psychiatric Disorders and Aging.
 Molecular neuropsychiatry, 1(1), 1–12. https://doi.org/10.1159/000369974